h0lmes/mockservice/webapp/README.md

 This will copy web app into Thymeleaf template folder `src/main/resources/webapp`.

-Then you may run or build Spring Boot application.
+Then you may build/run Spring Boot application.
-Web application available on `localhost:8081`.